rodrigocfd/windigo/README.md

 ### Component Object Model (COM)

 Windigo has full support for C++ [COM](https://learn.microsoft.com/en-us/windows/win32/com/component-object-model--com--portal) objects.
-The cleanup is performed by an `ole.Releaser` object, which calls [`Release`](https://learn.microsoft.com/en-us/windows/win32/api/unknwn/nf-unknwn-iunknown-release) on multiple COM objects at once, much like an arena allocator.
-Every function which produces a COM object requires an `ole.Releaser` to take care of its lifetime.
+The cleanup is performed by a `win.OleReleaser` object, which calls [`Release`](https://learn.microsoft.com/en-us/windows/win32/api/unknwn/nf-unknwn-iunknown-release) on multiple COM objects at once, much like an arena allocator.
+Every function which produces a COM object requires a `win.OleReleaser` to take care of its lifetime.

 The example below uses COM objects to display the system native [Open File](https://learn.microsoft.com/en-us/windows/win32/learnwin32/example--the-open-dialog-box) window: